liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-liferay-ui-standards/02-updating-the-admin-app/02-adding-the-add-menu.markdown

 # Migrating the Add Guestbook Action [](id=migrating-the-add-guestbook-action)

-The action to add a guestbook is currently found through the add menu in the Management Bar.
-To comply with the Lexicon design guidelines, and to improve the overall user-experience for the portlet, you'll move this action to an Add menu.
+Guestbooks are currently added with the *Add Guestbook* button in the Guestbook Admin portlet.
+To comply with the Clay design guidelines, and to improve the overall user-experience for the portlet, you'll move this action to an Add menu.

 Go ahead and Get started.